UnUniFi/moderators/qa.md

 ## Q. Can I change my address which I will receive airdrop?

 A. Yes.
-We are planning to get rid of scammer address and correct the address of the participants after mainnnet launch.
+We are planning to get rid of scammer address and correct the address of the participants after mainnet launch.